lamelameo/PicturePuzzle-App/GridRandomiserTesting/README.md

-# Testing the function (PuzzleGridTest.randomiseGrid) used to generate randomised grids (Mostly out of curiosity)
+# Testing the function (PuzzleGridTest.randomiseGrid) used to generate randomised grids.
-### *TL;DR: My simple function maintains the randomness? of the java Random class methods*
+### *TL;DR: The function generates sufficiently random grid states for my liking.*

 For 3x3 and 4x4 grid sizes, the function creates adequately random combinations.
 Tested by generating large amounts of grids (Using RandomiserGenerator.java) and simply analysing the data.
 For a 4x4 grid size, 1 test was done by generating